 Check the engine oil a couple of minutes after shutting the engine off, with the car parked on level ground.
-Remove the dipstick and wipe it clean.
+Remove the dipstick (orange marking) and wipe it clean.
 Reinsert it all the way down, then pull it out and read the level.
-The level should be between the upper and lower marks.
+The level should he between the upper and lower marks